janosgyerik/articles/hacking-contest-lessons/article.md

 So even though we are logged in as user `level00` now, when we execute this program it will run as `level01`.

+TODO: cut the crap. it's obvious what is what: the source of the vulnerable program is /at/some/path, the vulnerable program is setuid, the password file is only readable by the owner
+-> our task is to bend the setuid program to our will

 Great, so how can we use this to our benefit?
 As we checked earlier,
 we cannot read the `.password` file owned by `level01`.